Fall 2025 Drop-in Support Spaces

 This six-session educational workshop series will empower you with the knowledge of how trauma impacts the mind/body and your relationships.
 You will learn grounding and mindfulness practices to calm the body and help you have new emotional responses.
 Safety is our goal, so you will be asked not to share the traumatic details of your story.

-Hosted by Marymar Rivera Castro, PhD & Yolanda Ramos, LICSW
+Hosted by: Marymar Rivera Castro, PhD & Yolanda Ramos, LICSW

-Yoga for Trauma Recovery
+Yoga for Trauma Healing

-Mondays 4-5:30 pm in-person at Campus Center 168C
+Mondays 4-5:30 p.m. in-person at Goodell 302

 Join us for a free six-week series which provides education on ways that trauma impacts us and offers a way to heal the nervous system using breath and mindful yoga movements.
 Each class will offer a check-in, 45-minute breath and movement practice and a closing check-out.
 No prior yoga experience needed.
 You will not be asked to share details of your trauma.
 You can bring your own yoga mat and/or one can be provided for you.
 All genders are welcome.

-Co-Sponsored by CCPH, CWC and WOCLN.
+Co-Sponsored by CWC and WOCLN.

 Hosted by: Yolanda Ramos, LICSW, RYT-200

-Registration: To register, please call the CCPH front desk at (413)545-2337 x5 and ask for a 30-minute screening appointment for the Yoga for Trauma Recovery workshop.
+Registration: To register, please call the CCPH front desk at (413)545-2337 x5 and ask for a 30-minute screening appointment for the Yoga for Trauma Healing workshop.
 If you're currently seeing a CCPH clinician, your clinician can also book the group screening appointment for you.
 Students should plan to attend all sessions and participate in the full series.

-Therapy Groups
+Fall 2025 Therapy Groups

 Catching the Spiral: Reduce Anxiety and Find Your Ground